Rigidity of the saddle connection complex: Half-translation surfaces and saddle connections

 \begin{lem}[Convex polygons are embedded] Let $\tilde R$ be a strictly convex polygon in the universal cover $(\tilde S, \tilde q)$.
 Then its image~$R$ on $(S,q)$ has embedded interior.
 In particular, if $R$ is a triangle then it is embedded, except for possibly at the corners. \end{lem}

-\proof Suppose the interior of $R$ is not embedded.
+\proof Recall that a strictly convex polygon meets the set of (pre-images of) singularities exactly at its corners and hence contains no singularities in its interior.
+Suppose the interior of $R$ is not embedded.
 Then there is some deck transformation~$g$ of~$(\tilde S, \tilde q)$ such that $\tilde R$ and $g(\tilde R)$ have overlapping interiors.
 This implies that $\tilde R \cap g(\tilde R)$ is a strictly convex polygon with non-empty interior; in particular it has at least three sides.
-We may choose local co-ordinates such that $R$ is identified with a Euclidean polygon in $\CC$, and such that $g$ is given by $w \mapsto \pm w + w_0$ for some $w_0 \in \CC$.
+We may choose local co-ordinates such that~$R$ is identified with a Euclidean polygon in $\CC$, and such that $g$ is given by $w \mapsto \pm w + w_0$ for some~$w_0 \in \CC$.

 First, suppose $g$ is a translation.
 Without loss of generality, we may apply a rotation to assume that $w_0$ is purely imaginary.
 Consider a tallest vertical line segment $L$ contained in~$\tilde R$; this can be chosen so that at least one endpoint of $L$ is a corner of $\tilde R$ (see \cref{fig:poly_embed}).
 Since $\tilde R$ and $g(\tilde R)$ have overlapping interiors, we deduce that $|w_0| < \length(L)$.
 But this implies that there is a singularity in the interior of $R$, or in the interior of one of its sides, contradicting the assumption that $\tilde R$ is strictly convex.